Safe sun and vitamin D

 Practicing “safe sun”

-Practicing “safe sun” includes getting ENOUGH.
+Practicing “safe sun” includes getting ENOUGH without getting burnt.
 Before humans started living in buildings, wearing clothes and using sunscreens, we got A LOT of sun and A LOT of vitamin D. Now some of us go for days, weeks, or even months without getting any to speak of.

 The back of the neck is particularly sensitive to the sun, and overexposure could result in sunstroke.
 Be particularly careful to keep it covered, for example, when cycling.

-Sun products often contain skin-unfriendly ingredients like mineral oil, paraffin, petrolatum and parabens, so look for a more natural product.
+Sun protection products often contain skin- and body-unfriendly ingredients like mineral oil, paraffin, petrolatum and parabens, so look for more natural products.
 And don’t underestimate the power of seeking shade, covering up and wearing a hat once you have gotten your quota.

 Two nutrients that can reduce your chances of getting sunburned are essential fatty acids (EFA’s) and astaxanthin.
 Is your skin smooth, soft and velvety?
 No?
 Then you need more EFA’s from oily fish, seeds and supplements such as Eskimo Oil and Udo’s Oil.
 Astaxanthin is a natural sunscreen produced by marine algae as its own protection from sunburn, and it works a treat for people too!
 Start taking it a couple of weeks before going to the sun and during your holiday as well.